paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-020-benefits-for-homeless-veterans.md

 **(f) Authorization of Appropriations.—**

-(1) In addition to any amount authorized to be appropriated to carry out [section 2021 of this title](./chapter-020-benefits-for-homeless-veterans.md#section-2021), there is authorized to be appropriated to carry out this section $1,000,000 for each of fiscal years 2011 through 2024.
+(1) In addition to any amount authorized to be appropriated to carry out [section 2021 of this title](./chapter-020-benefits-for-homeless-veterans.md#section-2021), there is authorized to be appropriated to carry out this section $1,000,000 for each of fiscal years 2011 through 2025.

 (2) Funds appropriated to carry out this section shall remain available until expended.
 Funds obligated in any fiscal year to carry out this section may be expended in that fiscal year and the succeeding fiscal year.

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (f)(1).
+Pub.
+L. 118–83 substituted “2025” for “2024”.

 2022—Subsec. (e).
 Pub.
 L. 117–328 substituted “section 2021(h)(1)” for “section 2021(d)”.

 Subsec. (f)(1).
 Pub.
 L. 117–180 substituted “2024” for “2022”.